AdrianYu/ol_w2v/README.md

 # the implementation
 This project implements the skip-gram with nagetive sampling model in an online fashion.
 The model itself is quit clear, so I won't address here.
 The word embeddings are trained using RMSProp and the context embeddings are trained using SGD.
 (Why is that?
 First I use RMSProp to train both embeddings which does not work.
 The reason is that although I can dispatch words to specific trainer, the context words should be globally visible.
 I must avoid using locks as best as I can.
 So the gradients would be too noisy for the context words where RMSProp preforms badly.)

 This project only implements the online word2vec and is only a draft for now.
-It is fast.
+It is not well documented if not at all, all configurations are hard-coded in the codes and it lacks proper logging.
+It is fast though.
 It can process billions of clicks in hours.
 To use it in production system however, much work still need to be done.
 Hopefully I will have the time to complete it but I cann't make any promises.
 Finger crossed.

 # dependencies
 * [boost](http://www.boost.org/)